Tuesday, November 15, 2016

 Is it not troubling to realize that when God begins to do a great work, that you will often find a work of resistance to His activity?
 This kind of action is not reserved solely to the testimony of scripture as revealed in the life of the church in the New Testament.
 As a student of revival, I discovered that the prophets of the Old Testament faced ridicule, threats and violent opposition whenever they exalted a message demanding repentance and remorse to those that would hear and heed God's voice.
 In fact, throughout history, this type of activity has been repeated time and time again.

-The last message that I posted on Seeking Him was about our need to experience Showers of Blessings from the throne of God.
+The last message that I posted on Pulpit Truth was about our need to experience Showers of Blessings from the throne of God.
 As I have thought about that truth, I have reflected upon my own experiences when I saw men and women WITHIN the church seek to position themselves in OPPOSITION to the work of the Spirit of God.
-Oh how my heart breaks when I realize that we are so often defeated from within!
+Oh, how my heart breaks when I realize that we are so often defeated from within!
 Our failures are not political, beloved, they are spiritual.
 And the sad truth is that some who are members of our churches DO NOT want to encounter the showers of grace falling upon us!

 You see, friend, when revival comes, everything changes.
 EVERYTHING!
 The presence of God among His people burns away impurities, rights wrong relationships, corrects false doctrine, and restores the passion of worship to His people.
 Now the question must be asked: Are we ready for such an experience?
 Will we release ourselves to His control?
 Are we willing to yield to His lordship in all areas of our lives, homes, churches, and our work environments?
 Revival is not about what happens only inside a church building; it is an event that touches each area of who and what we are, 24 hours a day, seven days a week.